inkling/synthaway/README.markdown

-# synthaway: Automatic Removal of @synthesize Directives
+# Synthaway: Automatic Removal of @synthesize Directives

-synthaway is a refactoring tool that removes the `@synthesize` directives in your code base that are no longer needed.
+Synthaway is a refactoring tool that removes the `@synthesize` directives in your code base that are no longer needed.

 Since Xcode 4.4, when you declare a property in an interface, you don't need